Heimdal

 #3.
 Be careful to whom you grant admin rights

 Since I’ve mentioned the PAM concept, make sure you are up to date with the latest best practices in regards to what defines a good Privileged Access Management strategy.
-I also encourage you to take a look at the guides my colleagues and I have published around this topic:
+I also encourage you to take a look at the guides my colleagues and I have published on this topic:

 #4.
 Train your users